yuzhou-pan/DATA550_final_project/README.md

+# Create a Project

-In RStudio, clicking `File -> New Project... -> Existing Directory` to create an R project associated with the cloned files.
+In RStudio, clicking `File -> New Project... -> Existing Directory` to create a project associated with the cloned files.

 # Build the Docker Image